wallarm/product-documentation/docs/latest/user-guides/triggers/triggers.md

     The trigger is released in any node filtration mode, so that it will graylist IPs regardless of the node mode.

     However, the node analyzes the graylist only in the **safe blocking** mode.
 To block malicious requests originating from graylisted IPs, switch the node [mode](../../admin-en/configure-wallarm-mode.md#available-filtration-modes) to safe blocking learning its features first.

+    The hits with the Brute force, Forced browsing, Resource overlimit, Data bomb, or Virtual patch attack types are not considered in this trigger.
 * Detect weak JWTs

     [JSON Web Token (JWT)](https://jwt.io/) is a popular authentication standard used to exchange data between resources like APIs securely.
 JWT compromisation is a common aim of attackers as breaking authentication mechanisms provides them full access to web applications and APIs.
 The weaker JWTs, the higher chance for it to be compromised.